SaxionMechatronics/smartnav-dataset/docs/deployment.md

   </div>
 </div>

-After you download the zipped file of the sequence, extract it in the `slam-tutorial-practical/slam_deployment` directory.
-We extracted it under a folder named `data`.
+After you download the zipped file of the sequence, create a folder called `data`  inside  `slam-tutorial-practical/slam_deployment` directory then extract the bag file in side this folder.
 In the newly opened terminal, use the following launch command to start the SLAM running on the prerecorded sequence:
 ```bash
 ros2 launch vins vins_rviz.launch.py config:=VINS-Fusion-ROS2/config/zed2_gray/main_conf.yaml bag_folder:=data/optitrack_handheld_3/
 ```